EthanBonsignori/portfolio/src/assets/posts/2-mydeveloperstor.md

 <img width='50%' src='https://i.imgur.com/Sepaguv.jpg?1' alt='Holding My Certificate after Graduation'/>
 </div>

 About a week later when I was visiting Atlanta to interview for jobs and I got an email from one of my former classmates.
 It was a job offer!
 He wanted me to come be a web developer at the company at which he was the COO of.
-I graciously accepted after some negotiations and made my way back to Savannah, hopeful for my future.
-I spent a short 9 months working there before COVID hit.
-Unfortunately, we ended up having a few disagreements over COVID safety measures, and I ended up leaving.
-But I look back fondly on my first developer job, and am doing everything in my power to land the next one.
+I graciously accepted after some negotiations and made my way back to Savannah, hopeful for the future.
+I spent 9 months working there before the COVID pandemic.
+I didn't feel safe about their lack of COVID precautions and ended up leaving in May of 2020.

+##### Present Day, Current Year

+*Last Updated March 10, 2021*